jax-ml/jax/docs/installation.md

 ### pip installation: GPU (CUDA, installed via pip, easier)

 There are two ways to install JAX with NVIDIA GPU support: using CUDA and CUDNN installed from pip wheels, and using a self-installed CUDA/CUDNN.
-We recommend installing CUDA and CUDNN using the pip wheels, since it is much easier!
+We strongly recommend installing CUDA and CUDNN using the pip wheels, since it is much easier!

 JAX supports NVIDIA GPUs that have SM version 5.2 (Maxwell) or newer.
 Note that Kepler-series GPUs are no longer supported by JAX since